-In addition to speeds and LOS, the BTI reliability metric was derived for all CMP segments for which INRIX data were available, where a lower value of BTI indicates higher reliability.
+In addition to speed and LOS, the Buffer Time Index (BTI) travel time reliability metric was derived for all CMP segments for which INRIX data were available, where a lower value of BTI indicates higher reliability.
 With decreased traffic congestion during the COVID pandemic in 2021, reliability improved between 2019 and 2021.
 However, in 2023 reliability worsened as traffic congestion increased between 2021 and 2023 as people began to return to pre-COVID pandemic activity levels.
 Between 2021 and 2023, the freeway BTI in the AM peak worsened from 40% to 42% and the freeway BTI in the PM peak worsened from 35% to 42% - its highest level since 2017.
-In contrast, there is a longer term trend of general improvement in arterial reliability as reflected in decreases in arterial BTI between 2017 and 2023 (Table 4-1 and Figure 4-4).
+In contrast, there is a longer term trend of general improvement in arterial reliability as reflected in decreases in arterial BTI between 2017 and 2023 (Table 4-2 and Figure 4-4).

 Figure 4-4.
-CMP Network Average Travel Time Reliability (BTI) Trend
+CMP Network Average Travel Time Reliability, as Shown by Buffer Time Index (BTI), 2017 - 2023